ddfridley/md-in-comments/README.md

 - Links with `[text](url)` syntax - displays clickable text with URL in hover
 - Images with `![alt](url)` syntax - displays alt text with 🖼️ icon
 - Code blocks with ` ```language` syntax and syntax highlighting
-- Horizontal lines for comment delimiters and code block markers
+- Visual comment block borders with corner decorations
-- Automatic 1ch indentation for all content
+- Automatic 1rem spacing between border and content
-- Additional 1ch indentation for lists (2ch total)
+- Additional indentation for lists

 ### Single-Line Comments
 Limited markdown support in `//` and `#` comments: